 In the 1950s, Cholon was famous for its brothels, opium dens and casinos.
 The Binh Xuyen criminal gang operated a vast empire that was defended by its own militia with the blessing of the still influential French.
 In a critical showdown, South Vietnamese President Ngo Dinh Diem eliminated the Binh Xuyen in 1955.

 Eight years later, in November 1963, Diem faced a new threat.
 A group of rebel South Vietnamese generals launched a coup against him and he fled his downtown palace (now the Ho Chi Minh City Museum) for Cholon’s Cha Tam Church.
 A devout Catholic, he prayed in vain for mercy from coup leaders.
-He was captured at the church and then murdered in cold blood along with reviled brother Ngo Dinh Nhu while being transported back to the city centre.
+He was captured at the church and then murdered in cold blood along with reviled brother Ngo Dinh Nhu while being transported back to the city center.

 Do not hesitate to book a Ho Chi Minh motorbike tour with us.

-Cholon has been at the centre of economic life in Saigon for decades – excepting an interruption in the late 1970s and early 80s when China’s invasion of Vietnam created a backlash against the ethnic Chinese community.
+Cholon has been at the center of economic life in Saigon for decades – excepting an interruption in the late 1970s and early 80s when China’s invasion of Vietnam created a backlash against the ethnic Chinese community.
 The backlash saw thousands of Chinese flee by boat settling in the US, Canada, France and Australia.

 By the early nineties, it was back to business and the Chinese of Cholon have resumed their central role in Saigon’s economy since then.